UniCT-ARSLab/PepperGateway/README.md

 ### Prerequisites

+First you need to download a Python SDK for Pepper, [PyNaoqi](http://doc.aldebaran.com/2-5/dev/python/install_guide.html).

 This is an example of how to list things you need to use the software and how to install them.
   ```sh
   make build